Giorgiod91/DeepLearning-Andrew-Ng-Course-What-I-Learn/README.md

 # DeepLearning-Andrew-Ng-Course-What-I-Learn

-# Goal --- Understand the Math behind ML
+# Goal --- Understand the Math behind ML and have reference to later check on if i work on projects

 Neural Network Basic